oSoWoSo/disroot-howto/pages/03.Email/02.identities/k9/docs.en.md

 *(Every disroot user by default has an username@disr.it alias he can use)*
 ![](en/identity_settings3.png)

-And fill in the form providing the new alias adress.
+And fill in the form providing the new alias address.
 ![](en/identity_settings4.png)

 # Set default